Lucas Aveldaño

-Lucas Elio Aveldaño (born 19 July 1985) is an Argentine footballer who plays for Chilean club Deportes Iquique as a central defender.
+Lucas Elio Aveldaño (born 19 July 1985) is an Argentine former footballer who played as a centre-back.

 Career

 Aveldaño began his playing career in 2005 with Atlético de Rafaela in the Argentine 2nd division.
 In 2008, he joined Racing Club de Avellaneda of the Primera División.
-On 31 October 2009 Aveldaño scored his first goal for Racing in a 4-0 home win against Atlético Tucumán.
+On 31 October 2009 Aveldaño scored his first goal for Racing in a 4–0 home win against Atlético Tucumán.

+His last club was CE Andratx.
+Aveldaño announced his retirement on 11 August 2024.